Everything You Should Know About Cost of Divorce in PA

 What are the values of a good divorce lawyer in PA?

 First and foremost, you want to find a divorce lawyer that aligns with your views and values.
-An initial phone consultation will allow you to explain your unique situation and ask questions that will give you a better understanding of how they plan to represent you.
+An initial phone consultation will allow you to explain your unique situation and ask questions.
+It will give you a better understanding of how they plan to represent you.

-Next, you want to be sure that your lawyer has experience handling divorce cases in Pennsylvania — specifically in the jurisdiction where your case will be heard.
+Next, you want to be sure that your lawyer has experience handling divorce cases in Pennsylvania; specifically in the jurisdiction where your case will be heard.
 With more experience comes more wisdom.
-A good lawyer will be able to pull from his or her expertise and experience and apply that to tailor a strategy for your unique situation.
+A good lawyer will be able to pull from her or his experience and apply that to tailor a strategy for your unique situation.

 Finally, you want a lawyer who sees you as a person and sees your family as they would see their own family.
 A key to a strong working relationship is hiring a lawyer who values you as much more than a case number.
 There are no real cookie-cutter solutions for divorce if you want it done right.
-Look for a divorce lawyer who will learn your specific circumstance and situation and develop a strategy that helps you achieve what you desire.
+Look for a divorce lawyer who will spend time to learn your specific circumstance.
+Who will develop a tailored strategy that helps you achieve what you desire.

 Tips on how to choose the right divorce lawyer in Pennsylvania

-When choosing the right divorce lawyer in Pennsylvania to handle your matter, you want to consider much more than just their cost for services.
+When choosing the right divorce lawyer in Pennsylvania, you want to consider much more than just their cost for services.
+After all, the family lawyer of your choice will shape many aspects of your future after divorce.
 While this is a factor worth considering, so are the following:

 - How long have they been practicing family law?